 FlexMonster is essentially a data visualization solution for any reporting and BI.
 It's main advantage is having out of the box support for Mondrian(ROLAP) and a Pivot component.
 Though Mondrian is essentially open source and comes without any cost, FlexMonster solutions costs you about $999 licence.
 This according to me is a very high price one would pay as compared to the open source alternatives available but some more work into this tool can justify the cost.

-One can easily get jazzed by the online demo for FlexMonster but I seriously feel that they have couple of design flaws they need to think through.
+online demo for FlexMonster but I seriously feel that they have couple of design flaws they need to think through.
 No doubt, it has a lot of potential to become one of the best OLAP viewers till date, but I am unsure about their development cycle and planned releases if any.

 Pros:-